therightstuff/aws-cdk-js-dev-guide/README.md

 ### Tool Versions

 CDK, like SAM, tends to be updated frequently - sometimes with breaking changes.
 Prior to committing changes, it's a good idea to ensure that you are using the latest versions and that everything is building and running correctly.

+#### Upgrading from CDK v1

+To upgrade from CDK v1, switch to the [feature/v1-v2-migration branch](https://github.com/therightstuff/aws-cdk-js-dev-guide/tree/feature/v1-v2-migration) which I will leave in place for you to be able to review the changes.

 ### CDK Initialization